Secular ethics: Humanist ethics

-Humanists endorse universal morality based on the commonality of human nature, and that knowledge of right and wrong is based on our best understanding of our individual and joint interests, rather than stemming from a transcendental or arbitrarily local source, therefore rejecting faith completely as a basis for action.
-The humanist ethics goal is a search for viable individual, social and political principles of conduct, judging them on their ability to enhance human well-being and individual responsibility, thus ultimately eliminating human suffering.
+Humanist ethics views that individuals can set their own ethics.
+The humanist ethics goal is a search for viable individual, social and political principles of conduct, judging them on their ability to enhance individual human responsibility.

 The International Humanist and Ethical Union (IHEU) is the world-wide umbrella organization for those adhering to the Humanist life stance.

 Humanism is a democratic and ethical life stance, which affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
 It stands for the building of a more humane society through an ethic based on human and other natural values in the spirit of reason and free inquiry through human capabilities.
 It is not theistic, and it does not accept supernatural views of reality.

 Humanism is known to adopt principles of the Golden Rule.

 Secular ethics and religion

 There are those who state that religion is not necessary for moral behavior at all.
 The Dalai Lama has said that compassion and affection are human values independent of religion: "We need these human values.
 I call these secular ethics, secular beliefs.
 There’s no relationship with any particular religion.
 Even without religion, even as nonbelievers, we have the capacity to promote these things."

 Those who are unhappy with the negative orientation of traditional religious ethics believe that prohibitions can only set the absolute limits of what a society is willing to tolerate from people at their worst, not guide them towards achieving their best.
 In other words, someone who follows all these prohibitions has just barely avoided being a criminal, not acted as a positive influence on the world.
 They conclude that rational ethics can lead to a fully expressed ethical life, while religious prohibitions are insufficient.

 That does not mean secular ethics and religion are mutually exclusive.
 In fact, many principles, such as the Golden Rule, are present in both systems, and some religious people, as well as some Deists, prefer to adopt a rational approach to ethics.